 Exercise is not enough to change your body type, and diet isn’t a surefire way either.
 To properly tackle this challenge, I had to do both.
 Stepping away from the game for a moment I’m going to talk a little bit about my diet.
 For the last month I’ve been using a Ketogenic diet to control my caloric and carb intake.
 In week one I limited myself to 50 carbs daily, with E3 week reducing to 40.
 Two weeks ago I dropped that to 30, and this week is pulled down to 20.
 For frame of reference, there is 27 carbs in a single 8oz can of Pepsi.
 This means that I eliminated all non-diet soda, almost all sugar, all bread, all rice, milk, and fruits from my diet.
 Essentially, it means that I’m eating a lot of meat, eggs, broccoli, artichokes, peppers, cheese, avocado, salads, fish, bacon, and other non-carb loaded foods.
 It is a difficult diet, and it is expensive, but with a little preparation and the consumption of fresh foods rather than processed ones, the results can be dramatic and quick.
 Checking labels, hitting the Internet, and using some creativity you can come up with some pretty fantasic meals.
 For instance, I had an awesome New York Strip Steak, a large artichoke, three thick slices of tomato topped with fresh mozzarella cheese with a balsamic vinaigrette drizzled over it for dinner – that doesn’t sound like diet food, now does it?
 (Pictured is a shrimp / shredded cabbage wrap in low-carb tortillas with a steamed artichoke and the same mozarella-topped tomato slices)

 I’m not a doctor, and I don’t play one on T.V., so please consult your physician before you begin any exercise program or diet change.
 It’s not just ass-covering nonsense – you could seriously hurt yourself if you change to the wrong plan or too quickly.
 Similarly, don’t be a hero – nobody will be impressed when you have a heart attack or tear a muscle trying to impress someone else.
-Work at a reasonable pace, and stop when it hurts.
+Work at a reasonable pace, stay hydrated, and stop when it hurts.

 “You don’t want to exercise with cold muscles”